 Wallflower does not need a lot of fertilizer.
 Mix in compost when first planting.
 Apply a general-purpose fertilizer in the early spring, and again in mid-summer.

-Wallflower is somewhat drought tolerant.
-Water plants during extended dry weather.
+Wallflower is somewhat tolerant of drought.
+Water the plants during extended dry weather.
 But, do not let the soil get soggy.

-After the plants are established, mulch around them, to help keep weeds down, and to retain soil moisture.
+After the plants are established, mulch around them.
+This helps to keep the weeds down and retains soil moisture.

 Wallflower plants are seldom bothered by insects and disease.
 Generally, these plants do not need insecticides or fungicides.